agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

-### Command Types
+## Command Types

 ### `su`

-The `su` command type drops to an interactive shell with `termux` user context for any of the supported [Interactive Shells](#interactive-shells). `su` stands for *substitute user* which in this case will be the `termux` user.
+The `su` command type drops to an interactive shell as the `Termux app` user for any of the supported [Interactive Shells](#interactive-shells). `su` stands for *substitute user* which in this case will be the `Termux app` user.
 To drop to a `bash` shell, just run `tudo su`.

 The priority for bin paths in `$PATH` variable is set to `termux` paths followed `android` paths, the same as if [`-t`](#-t) flag was passed.
 The [`-T`](#-t-1) or [`-TT`](#-tt) flags can be used to change priority. **To have consistent behaviour with shells starts by the Termux app, pass the [`-T`](#-t-1) flag.** Check the [`$PATH` and `$LD_LIBRARY_PATH` Priorities](#path-and-ld_library_path-priorities) section for more info.

-If you just use start the [Termux App] to start a foreground terminal session to run `termux` commands, then this command type may not be too useful, especially for usage with `bash` since `termux` user being used would be the same as the default.
+If you just use start the [Termux] app to start a foreground terminal session to run `termux` commands, then this command type may not be too useful, especially for usage with `bash` since `Termux app` user being used would be the same as the default.
 However, you can use this command type to start an interactive shell session for different shells from plugins. `tudo` will also automatically create the `rc` and `history` files for the shell.

 Note that `su` is just a command type and does not represent the `su` binary itself.
 Use the [`path`](#path) command type to run the `tudo -p su [user]` command instead for calling the `su` binary.